-Process water discharges with new, altered, or expanding flows, the Department is to document, by means of antidegradation review, if the use of a water body's available assimilative capacity is justified.
+For process water discharge with new, altered, or expanding discharges, the Department is to document, by means of antidegradation review, if the use of a water body's available assimilative capacity is justified.
 In accordance with Missouri's water quality regulations for antidegradation [10 CSR 20-7.031(3)], degradation may be justified by documenting the socio-economic importance of a discharge after determining the necessity of the discharge.
 Facilities must submit the antidegradation review request to the Department prior to establishing, altering, or expanding discharges.
 See http://dnr.mo.gov/env/wpp/permits/antideg-implementation.htm